Melbourne's Most Loved Dog Kennel

 Picture

 We’re now at that time of year when everyone is either having the family over, or packing the car up and heading off.
-For some of us it isn’t an option for us to take our pets, but for those that can here are some important things to remember when travelling with Fido in the car.
+For some of us it isn’t an option for us to take our pets, but for those that can here are some important things to remember when traveling with Fido in the car.

 It is your responsibility to ensure that your pet is transported correctly and safely and is provided with the essential needs, this includes food, water and protection from the elements whilst still in a safe position in the vehicle.